consistent-milk12/docs-md/generated_docs/rayon_core/registry/index.md

 - <span id="registry-inject-broadcast"></span>`fn inject_broadcast(&self, injected_jobs: impl ExactSizeIterator<Item = JobRef>)` — [`JobRef`](../job/index.md#jobref)

+  Push a job into each thread's own "external jobs" queue; it will be

+  executed only on that thread, when it has nothing else to do locally,

+  before it tries to steal other work.

+  **Panics** if not given exactly as many jobs as there are threads.

 - <span id="registry-in-worker"></span>`fn in_worker<OP, R>(&self, op: OP) -> R`

+  If already in a worker-thread of this registry, just execute `op`.

+  Otherwise, inject `op` in this thread pool.
+Either way, block until `op`

+  completes and return its return value.
+If `op` panics, that panic will

+  be propagated as well.
+The second argument indicates `true` if injection

+  was performed, `false` if executed directly.

 - <span id="registry-in-worker-cold"></span>`unsafe fn in_worker_cold<OP, R>(&self, op: OP) -> R`